apache/incubator-kie-tools/README.md

 - [kogito-graalvm-installer](modules/kogito-graalvm-installer): Installs the GraalVM on the target Image.
 - [kogito-graalvm-scripts](modules/kogito-graalvm-scripts): Configures the GraalVM on the target image and provides custom configuration script.
 - [kogito-image-dependencies](modules/kogito-image-dependencies): Installs rpm packages on the target image.
 Contains common dependencies for Kogito Images.
+- [kogito-jobs-service-common](modules/kogito-jobs-service-common): Job service common module
+- [kogito-jobs-service-ephemeral](modules/kogito-jobs-service-ephemeral): Installs and Configure the in-memory jobs-service jar inside the image
+- [kogito-jobs-service-infinispan](modules/kogito-jobs-service-infinispan): Installs and Configure the infinispan jobs-service jar inside the image
-- [kogito-jobs-service](modules/kogito-jobs-service): Installs and Configure the jobs-service jar inside the image
+- [kogito-jobs-service-mongodb](modules/kogito-jobs-service-mongodb): Installs and Configure the mongodb jobs-service jar inside the image
 - [kogito-jq](modules/kogito-jq): Provides jq binary.
 - [kogito-kubernetes-client](modules/kogito-kubernetes-client): Provides a simple wrapper to interact with Kubernetes API.
 - [kogito-launch-scripts](modules/kogito-launch-scripts): Main script for all images, it contains the startup script for Kogito Images